opea-project/docs/community/rfcs/24-10-02-GenAIExamples-001-Image_and_Audio_Support_in_MultimodalQnA.md

   * Query enhancements:
     * Accept speech audio only
   * Other enhancements:
-    * Allow the user to choose the embedding model and LVM when starting the services <!-- TODO: this needs investigation, does it not already work with env vars? -->
+    * Allow the user to choose the embedding model and LVM when starting the services
 * Phase 2
   * Data prep and ingestion:
     * Accept image and text as a PDF